 We presented a formal method for extracting verified algorithms for exact real number arithmetic using different representations.
 All the proofs up to Section \ref{sec:app} have been carried out in the proof assistant Minlog.
 Furthermore automatic generation of correctness proofs and translation to Haskell was carried out.
 Even though the proofs from \ref{sec:app} have only been partially carried out in a proof assistant, the program extraction by hand was still a reliable method to get certified algorithms.

-We assume that the direct approach yields a more efficient algorithm.
-Although algorithms extracted via the indirect method by translations tend to have a low look-ahead, they do rely on rational arithmetic.
+Although algorithms extracted via the indirect method by translations tend to have a low lookahead, they do rely on rational arithmetic, so the direct method should outperform the indirect one in most cases.
 Our aim was to obtain verified algorithms and we do not claim that our programs are the most efficient.
 Some inefficiency stems from overestimation of bounds in formal proofs.
 These can usually be removed by careful analysis of the proofs involved.

 Since we have proven that the signed digit representation is closed under multiplication, average, division and limits we can now easily prove that a lot of functions are represented by stream-transformers, e.g.~trigonometric functions, using their Taylor-expansion directly as was done for Herons algorithm.
 Another viable approach to limits should be to use the completeness of metric spaces, i.e.~prove that signed-digits-reals satisfy the axioms of a metric space and then use a completeness theorem for abstract metric spaces.